chanana96/simplepostapp/README.md

+## SimplePostApp

+Very simple web app I made to familiarize myself with CRUD operations.

-# simplepostapp
+# Features

-Simple web app I made for school, you can register/login, make posts and delete them using mongodb.
+* Register with email and password
+* Log in
+* Create posts on the forum
+* Read, update and delete these posts